-	The changes will be fiscally neutral, with funding of the family investment initiatives above plus the free universal early childhood education initiative of Policy Priority #5 coming from reform of the State pension scheme.
+The changes will be fiscally neutral, with funding of the family investment initiatives above plus the free universal early childhood education initiative of our education reform coming from reform of the State pension scheme.

 Over time we will continue to align the tax and welfare regime with the needs of a society confronting increasing inequality, the casualization of paid work, and the escalating health costs of an ageing population.
 This will be achieved by extending the UBI across the whole population and rolling back but not eradicating the need for targeted support.